Hirnantian glaciation: Silurian glaciations

 Following the relatively warm Rhuddanian, glacial events occurred during the early and latest Aeronian.
 A further glaciation occurred from the late Telychian to middle Sheinwoodian.
 From the early to late Homerian, Earth was in yet another glacial phase.
 The last major glaciation of the EPIA occurred during the Ludfordian and was associated with the Lau event.

-During this period, glaciation is known from Arabia, Sahara, West Africa, the south Amazon, and the Andes, and the centre of glaciation is known to have migrated from the Sahara in the Ordovician (450–440 Ma) to South America in the Silurian (440–420 Ma).
+During this period, glaciation is known from Arabia, Sahara, West Africa, the south Amazon, and the Andes, and the centre of glaciation is known to have migrated from the Sahara in the Ordovician (450–440 Mya) to South America in the Silurian (440–420 Mya).
 According to Eyles and Young, "A major glacial episode at c.
 440 Ma, is recorded in Late Ordovician strata (predominantly Ashgillian) in West Africa (Tamadjert Formation of the Sahara), in Morocco (Tindouf Basin) and in west-central Saudi Arabia, all areas at polar latitudes at the time.
 From the Late Ordovician to the Early Silurian the centre of glaciation moved from northern Africa to southwestern South America."
 Continental glaciers developed in Africa and eastern Brazil, while alpine glaciers formed in the Andes.
 In western South America (Peru, Bolivia and northern Argentina) were found glacio-marine diamictites interbedded with turbidites, shales, mud flows and debris flows, dated as early Silurian (Llandonvery), with a southward extension into northern Argentina and western Paraguay, and with a probably northern extension into Peru, Ecuador and Colombia.

-A major ice age, the Andean-Saharan was preceded by the Cryogenian ice ages (720–630 Ma, the Sturtian and Marinoan glaciations), often referred to as Snowball Earth, and followed by the Karoo Ice Age (350–260 Ma).
+A major ice age, the Andean-Saharan was preceded by the Baykonurian glaciation, often referred to as a Snowball Earth, and followed by the Late Paleozoic icehouse.